aylenemh/Hydration_Tracker/Build Instructions.md

 	•	Sublime Text
 	•	Terminal-only workflow
 	•	Jupyter / Colab (for helper scripts)

+⚠️ Important:
+If using VS Code or PyCharm, you may simply open the project folder, install dependencies, and run python app.py from the built-in terminal to get everything to work.

 All setup, dependency installation, and application execution can be performed entirely from the terminal.